 Once your business is up and running, it’s time to market your brand and win people over.
 To create an effective marketing strategy, consider what makes your business unique.
 You can also look to other plant sellers to see what they’re doing — and why they’re profitable.

-For example, some companies have positioned their plants as stress-reducers at work or companions at home.
+For example, some companies — like plant delivery service The Sill — have positioned their plants as stress-reducers at work or companions at home.
 Not only do they dress up your desk, but they also help you better cope with the frustrations of the workplace.

 You also can expand beyond plants into other gardening essentials.
 Clara Leung, the founder of Clara’s Green House, sells houseplant sets that include the plant, soil, and planter.
 She even sells homemade soil mix.
-This takes the stress off of city dwellers who might not be able to garden or customers who lack your green thumb and don’t know how to care for the plants they buy.
+This takes the stress off of city dwellers who might not have a space to garden or customers who lack your green thumb and don’t know how to care for the plants they buy.

 To start a successful online plant sales business, your passion for gardening comes first.
 If you have the knowledge and ability to grow or resell plants, then you just need to put your business together.

-Technology has made starting a business significantly easier, especially with tools like JotForm to help.
-We can guide you through order management and payment processing aspects so you can ensure seamless transactions with your customers.
+Thanks to tools like Jotform Store Builder, technology has made starting a business significantly easier.
+Now that you know a bit more about how to sell plants online, Jotform can guide you through order management and payment processing aspects so you can provide your customers with convenient, streamlined transactions.